 - Universal Studios: If you are looking to become an actor, costume designer, or multimedia designer, Universal Studios is ideal for you.
 You can apply for entry-level positions and start building a career.
 Universal Studios provides a conducive environment to learn new things and advance your creative career.

 - NBCUniversal: This Comcast corporation is a leading media and entertainment company with a global audience.
-Artistic jobs include makeup artist, costume designer, and writer.
+Entry-level artist jobs include makeup artist, costume designer, and writer.
 NBCUniversal also provides exclusive benefits and perks to its employees to ensure they have a great working environment.

-- Canva: Graphic designers can find a ton of work with the Canva platform.
+- Canva: There are many entry-level artist jobs for graphic designers with the Canva platform.
 Joining their team to create templates and branding for millions of companies and entrepreneurs around the world will give you a great start to your professional career in the arts.

 Where to Find Artist Jobs That Don’t Require a Degree

 ZipRecruiter is a job search platform that focuses on helping you find the right career opportunity.
-It offers search filters like company, job description, location, and salary.
+The platform’s search filters make it easy to narrow in on art jobs that don’t require a degree.
+You can search based on factors like company, job description, location, and salary.
 Whether you want an entry-level, intermediate-level, or expert-level job, this site can help you find a suitable position.

 Indeed helps you search for artist jobs and secure great career opportunities.
 It provides you with salary comparisons for your location.
-Searching for jobs is easy with various filters available to focus on the right jobs for you.
+Searching for artist jobs that don’t require a degree is easy with various filters.
 Indeed also allows you to apply for jobs right through the platform.

 This online job search engine offers employment seekers numerous options to choose from.
 Whether you are an artist working from home, or an industrial designer, you can find the right employer on FlexJobs.
 As long as your qualifications match a job description, you can apply and wait for feedback from the hiring manager or recruiters.